-Site visits will be conducted by the FDEM or designated personnel.
-Site visits will be scheduled in advance with the recipient agency POC designated in the grant agreement.
-Monitoring questionnaires will be provided in advance of the visit.
+On-Site Monitoring will be conducted by the FDEM or designated personnel.
+On-site Monitoring visits will be scheduled in advance with the recipient agency POC designated in the grant agreement.

 The FDEM will also conduct coordinated financial and grant file monitoring.
 These monitoring visits will be coordinated with the capability review visits.
 Subject matter experts from other agencies within the region or state may be called upon to assist in the form of a peer review as needed.